Finalize the Insurance Payment

 - Carrier Name: Auto populated with the claim's insurance carrier.

-- Virtual Credit Cards: If payment is via a virtual credit card and X-Charge or PayConnect is enabled, you can process the payment.
-Buttons are only visible when X-Charge or PayConnect is enabled.
+- Virtual Credit Cards: If payment is via a virtual credit card and X-Charge or PayConnect is enabled, you will see the X-Charge or PayConnect buttons.
 Click a button to process the payment.
+See X-Charge Windows.
 When the transaction is complete, the Edit Insurance Payment window will still be open and transaction details will show in the Note.

 - Click OK to save and proceed.

-Note: If you click Cancel instead, transaction details are not be saved.
+Note: If you click Cancel instead, transaction details are not saved.

 - Verify that all attached claims apply to this payment.